Here's the story... and an exciting way for you to claim your detox miracle:

-Even better: Clay doesn't spoil or get stale, and it doesn't break down over time.
+Even better: Clay doesn't really spoil or get stale, and it doesn't break down over time.
 As history shows us, it can be used in literally dozens – if not hundreds – of different ways.
 That's what makes it a no-brainer for anyone's survival kit.
-But a word of caution …
+But a word of caution…

 In fact, when news of the Fukushima disaster hit, we were flooded with phone calls at Powerful Living by our customers, begging for potassium iodide.
 Sadly, we had to turn them away.
 To our great shame, we weren't any more prepared than most folks as we just didn't see this meltdown coming.
 We have worked very hard since then to overcome that oversight on our part.

-I could go on and on about High-Cation Survival Clay.
+I could go on and on about this unique blend of High-Cation Survival Clays.
 But what you have just read is merely a brief overview of its properties and historical uses.
 Many books have been written about the benefits of clay.
-But here's what you should take away from all this: You need Survival Clay.
+But here's what you should take away from all this: you need Survival Clay.
 Why?
 With all the dangers in the world today... it's not a luxury.
-If you truly want to be really ready for hard-core trouble...
+If you truly want to be ready for hard-core trouble...
 Survival Clay is CRUCIAL!